udaycodess/Number-Guessing-game-by-Javascript/README.md

 3. Open the index.html file in your preferred web browser.

-This game will not work on mobile
+This game will not work on mobile.
+I will the GUI version of the game.